RetroDECK/ES-DE/USERGUIDE-DEV.md

 On desktop operating systems there are four ways to add PS3 games to ES-DE, by using shortcuts, by adding game serial files, by adding game directories directly to the `~/ROMs/ps3` folder and interpreting these as files, and by adding ISO files to the `~/ROMs/ps3` folder.
 Shortcuts is generally the way to go as they're easier to setup.
 Launching as directories also doesn't work for HDD/pkg games unless you symlink from the internal RPCS3 directory structure.
 So another benefit with shortcuts and game serials is consistency as both HDD/pkg games and disc-based games will be setup in the same manner.
 This also means that the same RPCS3 emulator entry can be used to launch every game.
 The drawback to using shortcuts is that they're not portable, if you change the location of RPCS3 or your games, you need to manually update the shortcut files as well.

-Be aware that if you want to have games installed using the directory method, then you will need to change to the alternative emulator _aPS3e Directory (Standalone)_ on Android and _RPCS3 Directory (Standalone)_ on desktop operating systems, or you won't be able to launch these games.
+Be aware that if you want to have games installed using the directory method, then you will need to change to the alternative emulator _aPS3e Directory (Standalone)_, _ARMSX3 Directory or ISO (Standalone)_ or _EmuCoreC Directory or ISO (Standalone)_ on Android and _RPCS3 Directory (Standalone)_ on desktop operating systems, or you won't be able to launch these games.
 As is the case for all alternative emulator entries, this can be configured system-wide or on a per-game basis.
-The ARMSX3 and EmuCoreC emulators on Android will auto-detect whether the game is in a directory or is an ISO file, so just selecting _ARMSX3 (Standalone)_ or _EmuCoreC (Standalone)_ should work for both cases.

 If using the Flatpak release of RPCS3 on Linux and your games are stored on an external device (such as a memory card), then you need to give RPCS3 the necessary permissions.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is _All system files_ in the _Filesystem_ section.